SE-UP/RSE-UP/chapters/welcome.md

 <!-- // In order to break up long periods of live-coding while teaching,
 // it may be preferable to stop and complete some of the exercises at key points throughout the chapter, rather than waiting until the end. -->

-Possible exercise solutions are provided (Appendix [solutions](https://se-up.github.io/RSE-UP/chapters/solutions.html), in addition to learning objectives (Appendix ref(objectives)) and key points (Appendix ref(keypoints)) for each chapter.
+Possible exercise solutions are provided (Appendix [solutions](https://se-up.github.io/RSE-UP/chapters/solutions.html).

 ## Contributing and Re-Use